snowq173/TransactionManager/README.md

 # TransactionManager
-First assignment (Java) from Concurrent Programming course (winter 2020/2021)
+Solution (without files provided by assignment's authors) to the first assignment (Java) from Concurrent Programming course (winter 2020/202).